 To ensure a proper fit, have your child try the glove on and ask if they are able to open and close it.
 Opening and closing the glove is a good indicator that it is the right size for your child.
 For our 5-year-old, we bought an 11-inch glove, which was a great fit for his first year of Coach Pitch.

 It is important to remember that most new gloves will be very stiff.
 You can remedy that problem by "breaking in" the glove with a leather conditioning oil and following the directions in the highlighted box.

 How to Break In Your Child's Glove

 A good way to break in your child's glove is to buy a glove oil or a leather-conditioning oil to apply to the glove.
-Rub in well on the inside and outside of glove.
-Put ball in middle and wrap a shoelace or large rubber band around the glove.
+Rub in well on the inside and outside of the glove.
+Put a ball in the middle and wrap a shoelace or large rubber band around the glove.
 Leave the glove wrapped for 24 hours.
-Open and practice catching a ball with glove.
-If glove is still too stiff, repeat process until the glove easily opens and closes.
+Open and practice catching a ball with the glove.
+If the glove is still too stiff, repeat the process until the glove easily opens and closes.

 Whether you are starting out in T-Ball or Coach Pitch, the bat size for your beginner is basically the same.
 The average length of bats for 3–6 years are 24–27 inches.
 The weight may also vary anywhere from 13 to 17 oz.

 To ensure the correct length and weight for your child, don't be afraid to let him or her test it out.
 Often times, sporting goods stores will allow your child to take practice swings with the bat in a safe place inside or outside of the store to make sure you are purchasing the correct size for your new ball player.